Did you know there’s a place in Mexico, so popular for dental work that it’s actually acquired the nickname Molar City?

 - Get an idea of Los Algodones dental prices

-- Find the best Molar City dentist for your needs
+- Find the best Los Algodones dentist for your needs

 - Prepare to cross the border

-- Deal with the practicalities of visiting a dentist in Mexico
+- Deal with the practicalities of visiting a Los Algodones dentist

 We hope this information helps you decide whether to get your dental implants or other dental work in Molar City.
-Be sure to read our full guide to dental tourism for more advice and information.
+Be sure to read our full guide to dental tourism for more advice and information on Los Algodones dental implants and other dental care in Molar City.

 Table of contents

-A startling number of Americans – particularly seniors – find themselves without dental insurance when they most need it.
-In fact, as many as 88% of over-65s don’t have dental cover and therefore skip dental visits.
+If you’re thinking of going to Los Algodones for dental implants, you’re not alone.
+That’s because a startling number of Americans, particularly seniors, find themselves without dental insurance when they most need it.
+In fact, as many as 88% of those of over 65 years of age don’t have dental coverage and therefore skip dental visits.
 Even those with insurance find themselves facing a bill of thousands of dollars for more expensive treatments like dental implants.

 In the search for more affordable dental care, more and more people are heading overseas.
 But what makes Los Algodones, Mexico dentists so popular with Americans?

-One of the reasons why this particular town attracts so many dental patients is its location.
-Since it’s located right on the border, you can park in the US, walk across, and be in your dentist’s chair within an hour or so.
+One of the reasons why so many people head to Los Algodones for dental implants is its location.
+Since it’s located right on the border, you can park in the US, walk across, and be in your Los Algodones dentist’s chair within an hour or so.

 Dental trips to most locations are only cost-effective if you need extensive and costly treatment since you have to factor in the cost of flights and accommodation.
 With Los Algodones, however, people living nearby might decide it’s worth making the trip for just a checkup and cleaning, or a single filling.